Premium

 .

 AHMEDABAD, OCT 18: The 19-year-old Harbhajan Singh could well go the Rajesh Chauhan way.
 Just when he was getting compared to past greats, it could well be the time to write his epilogue.
-From BCCI’s initial reaction it seems this action drama too will have the same end.
+From BCCI8217;s initial reaction it seems this action drama too will have the same end.

-With the International Cricket Council asking the Board of Control for Cricket in India (BCCI) to take remedial measures about his action before considering him for selection, it will bring to halt a budding spinner in full flight.
+With the International Cricket Council asking the Board of Control for Cricket in India BCCI to take remedial measures about his action before considering him for selection, it will bring to halt a budding spinner in full flight.

 The story began when BCCI received a letter from ICC on October 16 directing them to keep him out of the national team until he undergoes corrective measures.